doodlebunnyhops/doodlebunnyhops.github.io/content/contribute/_index.md

 ## Community Discussion

 Wanna chat about the secrets and mysteries in the game?

-Come on over to [Wolfpaq's Discord](https://discord.gg/wolfpaqgames) channel #secrets-and-mysteries
+Checkout deets on where we hang in [discord](discord)

 <sub>*Make sure to read the rules there and looking forward to chatting!</sub>